-Upon successful completion of this pathway, graduates will be eligible to apply for full registration with Australian Health Practitioner Regulation Agency (AHPRA).
+Upon successful completion of an approved pathway, graduates will be eligible to apply for full registration with the Australian Health Practitioner Regulation Agency (AHPRA).

 Graduates will also be eligible to apply for membership to the Australian Psychological Society (APS).

-Clinical master's graduates will be eligible for associate membership of the APS College of Clinical Psychologists.
+Clinical master's program graduates will be eligible for associate membership with the APS College of Clinical Psychologists.